dauwhe/pdm/README.md

 Maybe it's only two things, boundary and sequence.

-I wonder if it's possible to define a flexible data model for publishing, which can serve as common DNA for many different types of publications.
+Might it be possible to define a flexible data model for publishing, which can serve as common DNA for many different types of publications?
 With differing serializations and packaging, can we express everything from EPUB 3 to a futuristic web publication with a relatively simple model?
 Let's try.

 **NOTE:** Nothing here extends the capabilities of the web.
 We need that, but we don't fully know what we need.
 We need to experiment, but our experimentation would be facilitated by having an agreed-on data model.
 Here's the basic info about a publication—there may be hundreds of ways of expressing that with markup and script.
 We'll likely run into problems with personalization, with pagination, with crafting URLs that point to secondary browsing contexts.
 Maybe we'll need HTML imports, or other forms of transclusion.
 But let's all experiment while sharing the fundamental expressions of sequence and boundary that define a publication.